 All our consulting arborists have extensive formal training, many years of experience, and most hold a degree in plant pathology, forestry, or horticulture.

 Tree Survey and Analysis

 Tree Surveys may be designed to serve a number of purposes.
-A tree survey may be designed to suit city codes regarding the development of a property or they may be the baseline data used to develop a forest or tree management plan.
-Whether they are part of a tree care management plan or required as part of a construction project, Arborilogical Services can assist you.
+A tree survey may be created to suit city codes regarding the development of a property or they may be the baseline data used to develop a forest or tree management plan.
+Whether they are part of a tree care management plan or required as part of a construction project, Arborilogical Services® can assist you.
 Our consulting arborists are knowledgeable, skilled, and experienced in producing detailed tree surveys that include tree species identification, tree caliper, general health, and structural condition.
-More detailed surveys record a greater amount of data such as the growth rate of the trees, specific disease or insect problems and their treatment, managing structural deficiencies, among others.
+More detailed surveys record a greater amount of data such as the growth rate of the trees, specific disease or insect problems and their treatment, managing structural deficiencies, and others.

 If you are serious about managing a forest or larger grouping of trees, a tree survey is typically the first step in the process.